 In the era of the Tang Dynasty in the middle of the 7th century, it was seen in the Chinese history book that the name of the united country was made as “日本” based on this “place of rising sun”. (＊1 ) New self-made national name, this is the beginning of “Nippon (日本)”.

 In the Korean Peninsula, as soon as they talk big, they would be attacked, so that they needed a delicate political sense of decision-making.

-In the Korean Peninsula, they either win or lose and be exiled.
+In the Korean Peninsula, the chances of winning or losing is one in two.
 But Japan was located at the dead end of the Asian area.
 There was no place to escape farther, so everyone had to manage to get along well together.
 They had no choice but to respect “harmony”.

 ☆５ Why does “大和” read as “Yamato”?